cs1302uga/cs1302-tutorials/exceptions/exceptions.md

 } catch (NullPointerException npe) {
     System.out.println("a NullPointerException was thrown!");
 } // try
+System.out.println("I will print regardless of the value of s.");
 ```

 This try-catch block differentiates itself from the previous examples in